raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## Glue

-- Fully managed ETL(extract, transform, and load) service
+- Fully **serverless** managed ETL(extract, transform, and load) service
-- Uses Spark in the backend
+- **Run queries against an Amazon S3 data lake without moving your data**
 - Automates data preparation for analytics
 - Performs schema inference on crawled data and can automatically generate code
 - Works with Aurora, RDS, S3 and Redshift
 - Glue Data Catalog ⇒ Metadata of the source tables
+- **The data that is used as sources and targets of your ETL jobs are stored in the data catalog**

 ## Workspaces